 You’ve probably noticed the growing sense of urgency and the desire to move, go faster, do things quicker in the air lately.
 People seem a little more anxious, a little less patient, a little more on the edge, touchy and irritable to downright snarky and angry.

 The energy doesn’t wait for the calendar to say it’s the first day of Spring – it starts to move as soon as the we’ve pasted the shortest day of the year, the Winter solstice.
 As the sun starts to return, the energy begins to rise.
 However, this energy can move upward in beautiful expansion or it can rise too fast in uncontrolled bursts that can send us for a loop and then we irritate those around us.
 It’s up to us to decide whether to get wrapped up in the angst or whether we choose to redirect that energy in meaningfully and graceful ways.
 Bend like bamboo, baby – take a shot of apple cider vinegar, laugh it off and don’t take it out on others.

 Before we move on, let’s look at Yin and Yang first.

-Yin and Yang are founding principles of Chinese medicine.
+Yin and Yang are founding principles of Asian (Chinese) medicine.
 The two represent the dynamic opposites seen in nature.
 They each have indicative characteristic and they are always viewed relative to the other.
 In other words, you cannot identify if something is Yin without knowing something is Yang.
-Chinese medicine practitioners then use the understandings of these qualities and their relationship to each other to identify and treat disharmony.
+Asian medicine practitioners then use the understandings of these qualities and their relationship to each other to identify and treat disharmony.

 The qualities of Yin – Literally, the shady side of the mountain.
 Yin is cooling, rich, quiet, dense, solid and deep.
 It is quiescence, stillness and rest and corresponds with Winter and the more restive seasons.
 In the body, the Yin organs rule over the Blood and Fluids.